An Augmented Lagrangian Approach to Composite Problems with a Random Linear Operator: The Sampling Mechanism

 In the general case, $\theta_t$ should be proportional to $t^{2+\epsilon}$, where $\epsilon>0$ is arbitrarily small -- this is described by \Cref{lem:1}.
-When the elements of the sampled matrix are Sub-Gaussian, we derive a looser sampling rate proportional to $t^{1+\epsilon}$ (once again, $\epsilon > 0$ is arbitrarily small) -- as stated in \Cref{lem:2}.
-Both lemmas are based on the Borel-Cantelli Theorem. \Cref{lem:1} additionally uses Chebyshev's inequality, while \Cref{lem:2} uses \cref{lemma:2}.
+When the elements of the sampled matrix are sub-Gaussian, we derive a looser sampling rate proportional to $t^{1+\epsilon}$ (once again, $\epsilon > 0$ is arbitrarily small) -- as stated in \Cref{lem:2}.
+Both lemmas are based on the Borel-Cantelli Theorem. \Cref{lem:1} additionally uses Chebyshev's inequality, while \Cref{lem:2} uses the General Hoeffding's Inequality.

 \begin{lem} Let $\{M^t\}_{t>0}$ be a sequence of i.i.d random matrices with distribution $M^i \sim \pi$ sampled by \Cref{alg:1} with $\epsilon > 0$ and $\theta_t = t^{2+\epsilon}$.
 Then,